Treatment for Binocular Vision Dysfunction in Austin

 If You Are Suffering From Dizziness, Headaches, and/or Vertigo

 This could be BVD.
-Binocular Vision Dysfunction makes your life harder to live, plain and simple, and Dr. Catalasan can help with that.
+Binocular Vision Dysfunction makes your life harder to live, plain, simple, and Dr. Jennifer Catalasan and Dr. Kevin Soong can help with that.
 If you are experiencing eye trouble that is compromising your quality of life, take our BVD Questionnaire and schedule an appointment with us to talk about dizziness, headaches, and/or vertigo today.

 BVD can be a condition that you’re born with or it can be a condition that is acquired as a result of concussions or a traumatic brain injury (TBI).
 Some symptoms that you might experience with this disorder include: